Johnlon/spam-1/README.md

 ![Initial all via ALU approach](docs/first-cut-all-via-alu.png)

+# Previous Versions along the way

-## v1b
+## Version 1b

 This version was a verilog and paper design.

-But as mentioned earlier it wasn't enough of an functional improvement so I let this continuie to evolve.
+But as mentioned above it wasn't enough of an functional improvement over version 1a (below) so I let this continue to evolve into version 1c

 I had started thinking about how to pass ROM or RAM output via the ALU as well as the registers, but I still had a data bus.